epwalsh/beaker-docs/docs/start/interactive.md

 If you find we've missed a common tool, please contact the team and we will consider adding it.

 Your home directory is mounted into the container so anything you write to `~` will persist between sessions on that node.
-NFS is also available in the `/net` directory.
+A few other directories are also available from within sessions.
+See [here](../concept/experiments.md#allowedhostpaths) for the full list.

 ### Reserving GPUs